wwcode-berlin-hackevenings/e2e-workshop/README.md

 > Run the test against the previous version of instacat

-> Again a deployment happened, so you need to run again against the new version () to verify that everything still works
+> Again a deployment happened, so you need to run again against the new version ???? to verify that everything still works

-*Sometimes tests fail because there is a bug :bug in our software - this is where they shine and where we want them to fail!
+*Sometimes tests fail because there is a bug 🐞 in our software - this is where they shine and where we want them to fail!
 It gives us a chance to fix the bug before it goes to production and affects our fluffy users.*

 **Tipps**
 - If you have found an element, you get back a Web Element: This object exposes different methods to allow you to interact with it.